Successful NDIS Application – What’s Next

 If this sounds like you, we invite you to apply to join our team and help us make a meaningful impact on the lives of those we serve.
 By joining us, you will be part of a mission to create a healthier and more inclusive community.

 We’d love someone who has experience already in this area but people at all levels of experience are absolutely welcome to apply.
-We highly encourage Aboriginal and Torres Strait Islander people, people who are trans and gender diverse, people from CALD backgrounds, people with disabilities, and people of all genders to apply.
+We highly encourage Aboriginal and/or Torres Strait Islander people, people from culturally and linguistically diverse backgrounds, people with disabilities, and people of all genders to apply.

-For more information on the role, please contact Brad Bower, Regional Manager Northern Rivers, via email at bbower@acon.org.au or (02) 6622 1555.
+For more information on the role, please contact Kate Airmid (she/her) Team Leader of Peer Work Services, via email at kairmid@acon.org.au or 0434 842 148.

 All applications must include: